eclipse-velocitas/cli/README.md

 This file is maintained by velocitas CLI, do not modify manually.
 Change settings in .velocitas.json
 ```

+## Prerequisites

+When using the Velocitas CLI outside of our devcontainer-base-images some software/tools are needed:

+- OS Recommendation is e.g. Ubuntu >= 22
+- python3 (If not default in your environment create a symlink or use `python-is-python3`)
+- `wget`, `dapr`, `build-essentials`, `GLIBC_x` need to be installed

 ## Project configuration

 An exemplary project configuration (`.velocitas.json`) looks like this: